hackerman-jpeg/MacOS_log_audit/README.md

 ## License

-This script is open-source software, licensed under the MIT License.
-For more information, please see the LICENSE file.
+This script is open-source software, for more information, please see the LICENSE file.

 ## Disclaimer